-There are certain taxes and limitations about when you can withdraw funds from certain IRAs.
+There are certain taxes and limitations related to withdrawing funds from certain Individual Retirement Accounts (IRA).

 Premature distribution tax